CCBIO908/Scientific_Writing_Course_2026/README.md

 Welcome to the course!
 This site is a duplicate of Canvas/MITTuib (ECT-students) for those that has signed up for non-ECT participation, to make sure you too have access to all information needed.

+### Message 10 | Closure
+Dear all.

+**Assignments:** We have now read and evaluated all assignments.
+To all of you, it is good to see that you have applied what you have learnt at the course.
+Some of you have even encountered texts in a paper that you have published previosly, a bald move, that also shows that it is always possible to improve text.

+**ECTs:** The grades for the course should already be available in Studentweb for those that had signed up for the ECTs.

+**Cup-winners:** For participating in course evaluation; Maya & Shakil.

+Good luck with the scientific writing!

+E

 ### Message 9 | Answers to exercises and EVALUATION  (31st May)
 Hi all, and thank you for your active participation during the course.